Liner Socks –

 Residual care –

 It is important for all amputees to properly care for their residual skin, especially BK-Short.
 Your feet were designed to carry your body weight with each step, but now your residual skin is doing hard work.
 So, here are some things that you can do to help with care and maintenance.
-Wash your residual with warm water and soft soap before bedtime, and use some moisturizing lotion after drying, this will help you prepare for the activities of the next day.
+Wash your residual with warm water and soft soap before bedtime, and use some moisturizing lotion after drying.
+This will help you prepare for the activities of the next day.
 Don’t get your residual wet in the morning during shower, as the hot water will expand hair follicles, and the trapped moisture and bacteria throughout the day could start a small pimple or infection.
 This is a moot point if you use a gel sleeve cover for morning showers.
 When you have an irritated spot on your residual, you can use any thin silicone nipple cover for a few days to prevent further irritation.
-If you notice the start of a small pimple or infection, and you can not stay off your feet, use Dr Scholl’s Corn Cushions.
+If you notice the start of a small pimple or infection, and you cannot stay off your feet, use Dr. Scholl’s Corn Cushions.
 They come in small and large sizes.
-Place the cushion where the pimple is in center hole, and put a dab of Neosporin cream in the donut holes to help with the healing and prevent further infection.
+Place the cushion where the pimple is in the center hole, and put a dab of Neosporin cream in the donut holes to help with the healing and prevent further infection.
 Stop and rest if the infection becomes worse and painful, and remember, you can increase your chances of another amputation if you don’t.